antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-28-the-top-8-countries-for-expats.md

 ### 4. Irland

-Many of the expats who live here have left years ago thinking &#8220;it's going to be only for few months or years, just the time to improve my English skills&#8221;&#8230;and well, they are still living there.
+Many of the expats who live here have left years ago thinking "it's going to be only for few months or years, just the time to improve my English skills"  and well, they are still living there.
 Surrounded by the ocean, Irland will surprise you with its pictoresque villages and beautiful natural sites.

 <img  src="/img/uploads/2018/03/home-3175921_1920.jpg" alt="" width="1920" height="1274" srcset="/img/uploads/2018/03/home-3175921_1920.jpg 1200w, /img/uploads/2018/03/home-3175921_1920-300x199.jpg 300w, /img/uploads/2018/03/home-3175921_1920-768x510.jpg 768w, /img/uploads/2018/03/home-3175921_1920-1024x679.jpg 1024w, /img/uploads/2018/03/home-3175921_1920-1150x763.jpg 1150w" sizes="(max-width: 1920px) 100vw, 1920px" />